Vossloh: Spin-offs, divestments, and subsidiaries

 The companies would not exclusively hire and service only Vossloh locomotives, and would act independently, depending on the circumstances.
-In 2004 the 10% stake in Locomotion capital Ltd. was sold and the stake in Locomotion Service GmbH increased to 100%.
+In 2004, the 10% stake in Locomotion capital Ltd. was sold and the stake in Locomotion Service GmbH increased to 100%.

+A legal dispute between Vossloh and Alpha Trains was heard at the High Court in London concerning the difference in law between a guarantee and an indemnity.
+The case was determined in favour of Vossloh, the judge ruling that Vossloh's payment guarantee, which formed part of the agreement between the companies, was not payable on demand but only where there was a breach of an underlying obligation.

 Vossloh Rail Vehicles

 Vossloh Rail Vehicles (formerly Vossloh España S.A.) was acquired from Alstom c.2005.
 The former Meinfesa plant produced diesel electric locomotives as well as passenger multiple units, trams and bogies.

 The company's locomotive output has included the SNCF BB 460000 (in cooperation with Alstom) and Vossloh Euro locomotives.

-In 2010 the company launched a new locomotive type: the diesel electric Eurolight locomotive, designed for railways requiring axleloads less than 20t, and with either 2.3 or 2.8MW installed engine power.
+During 2010, the company launched a new locomotive type: the diesel electric Eurolight locomotive, designed for railways requiring axleloads less than 20t, and with either 2.3 or 2.8MW installed engine power.
 In September 2012, Vossloh unveiled a mockup of the "Desert Hawk" locomotive, a single ended development of its Euro locomotive design intended for use in push-pull passenger trains in hot and sandy conditions.
-The rail-vehicles division was announced as sold to Stadler in late 2015.
+The rail vehicles division was announced as sold to Stadler in late 2015.